shaunryan/dbt-starter/README.md

 ```

 Note this will automatically execute the scripts that sets up the landing tables and source data.
+The data is loaded from the tutorial csv's here `./data`
 ```
 ./data/db-init-scripts
 ```